For international students, applying to UK universities can seem like a daunting exercise, but this is not the case.

-There are two main ways that you can apply to universities for undergraduate places through UCAS (Universities and Colleges Admissions Service) - either via a paper application form or online using the UCAS international apply system [new window].
+There are two main ways that you can apply to universities for undergraduate places through UCAS (Universities and Colleges Admissions Service) - either via a paper application form or online.

 With the form you will be given a leaflet that is a guideline as to how to complete the form; read this carefully and follow its hints and it will make the process much easier.
 This is also available online.
 Again, if anything is unclear organisations such as UCAS will be happy to help you make sense of it all.

 Although there are slight differences between those who apply from EU countries and those who do not, deadlines are very similar between the two.

 Clearing is a service that allows students to find suitable places on courses that are not yet full, but it is luck of the draw as to whether a place will come up that is of interest to you.
 With that in mind, remember that the earlier you can send in your completed application form, the better chance you have of getting your first choice.